 Investors are expecting too much from the FED, at a time real trouble lies in Europe, not in the U.S. The Euro is the side to sell, not the Dollar.

-As I mentioned in Betting Against The Crowd On Interest Rates, investors are expecting too much from the FED.
+Investors are expecting too much from the FED.
 The U.S. are far from being in trouble, as the unemployment rate is near levels last seen in 1969 while growth is still healthy.
 If the Fed moves, it may wish to keep a few bullets at hand in case it really needs them in the future.
 However, the crowd’s view contrasts mine, as expectations for rate cuts are moving higher and higher, as reflected in the Fed Watch Tool.

 By the time I wrote the aforementioned article, the market was placing odds of 69.3% on a 25 bps rate cut by the Fed on its 31 July meeting, with the remaining 30.7% pointing towards a bolder 50 bps cut.
 But, in one week, the odds were skewed towards a 50 bps cut, which is becoming highly likely.
 And that’s not all.
 An accumulated 75 bps cut is now seen as a fifty-fifty proposition for the October meeting.
 The problem is that economic data really doesn’t fit well in this rate path.

 While any action by the Fed by now would be considered preventive, the same is not the case for the ECB.
 With is refinancing rate held at zero and inflation stubbornly below the its 2% medium term target, the central bank is in real need to do something.